 Some of the “cheap” types just don’t stick.
 What I love about the Duck Washi (besides the awesome patterns!) is that it sticks every time.

 Washi tape pretty much sticks to everything except for fabric and plastic.
 On both of these surfaces, it’s going to roll up over time.
 Besides that, you can use just about anything in your frame.

-Are you ready to make your own dry erase board?
+Are you ready to make a dry erase board?
 Keep reading!

 Gather These Supplies

 - Duck Tape washi tape in various colors and patterns